- Interiors : Ed Poole

-From the architect.
+Text description provided by the architects.
 As you drive towards Hi tech city, looking at block after block of built FAR, there is a break from the concrete boxes of commercial and apartment buildings.
-You see the 9 floor frame with stepped terrace gardens, ‘The Avasa’.
+You see the 9 floor frame with stepped terrace gardens, 'The Avasa'.

 The irregular shaped site was the biggest design challenge.
 The site is wide towards the road and narrows down towards the back.
 The building follows the site and looks like the letter 'A' in plan.

 One of the aims of the design was to respect the given site.
 Thus, the design of the hotel responds to its context with a highly site-specific scheme.
 Due to limited open space on site and in the vicinity, a continuous green space has been conceived in the form of stepped terraces.
 These terraces are visually connected from the third level to the top floor.
 Thus, the rooms are arranged along the two arms of the 'A' and the connecting slab between the two arms acts as terrace space which step back as one goes to the higher levels.

 The building sections were the most important diagrams in the design process.
 The final section is still the most important drawing which explains the building the best.
 Vertical transport through this stepped section is achieved through 3 separate banks of lifts. one set in the west wing commutes between basements and Ground floor.
 One set in the East wing commute between ground and 11th level.
 The bank of lifts off the central lobby operate through all the levels.